 The Arizona Community Foundation Arts Scholars Program provides talented student artists in Arizona with scholarship funding, registration fee waivers, academic and artistic mentoring, and opportunities for enhanced study either nationally or internationally.
 The Springer Scholarship is $5,000 per academic year for up to four years during the student’s undergraduate career.
 The goal is to help keep Arizona’s best and brightest artistic talent within the state’s university system.
 Springer Scholarships are awarded for all arts disciplines, including dance, theatre, music, and visual and media arts.

-Next deadline to apply: April 2, 2021.More Information Application Form
+Next deadline to apply: early Spring (see Scholarship Universe for exact date).More Information Application Form

-If you have any questions, please mail Lindsay Clark, Recruitment Coordinator.
+If you have any questions, please mail Kimberly Moore, Student Award Coordinator (Financial Aid Professional II).